NEW PROGRAMS FOR CLINICAL STUDENTS

 Recent additions to the clinical curriculum reflect student requests for help and faculty concerns about exam performance.
 “The University leadership has been working hard to put together this comprehensive approach to bringing more resources to our clinical students,” says Toleafoa Viali Lameko, MBBS, MPH, PhD (Candidate), Vice Chancellor and -Chairman of the Clinical Phase Review Committee (CPRC.)
 “We expect to see the results in each and every student.”
 Here is a summary of recent changes related to clinical students:

 - Clinical Student Advisers will essentially extend the Academic Adviser role to the clinical rotations, where a student will be assigned to a clinician in their own country to advise them on issues that may arise in the rotation itself as well as provide assistance in preparation for end-of-rotation exams, USMLE, AMC, and NZREX.
 They will also provide advice and counsel for scheduling future rotations, applying for residencies, and career choices.
-The advisers have been hired and are currently being assigned to students.
+The advisors have been hired and are currently being assigned to students.
 Watch the Moodle newsfeed for details on an information session on how the program works.

 - Clinical Course Directors, currently being recruited by OUM, will be the content experts on each of the seven core rotation areas.
-They will set learning objectives and define learning activities for the rotations, select texts, assign readings, develop and evaluate end-of-rotation exams and weekly quizzes, interact with regional deans and clinical student advisers to understand any issues with the rotations, and evaluate and update the Final Clinical Exam.
+They will set learning objectives and define learning activities for the rotations, select texts, assign readings, develop and evaluate end-of-rotation exams and weekly quizzes, interact with regional deans and clinical student advisors to understand any issues with the rotations, and evaluate and update the Final Clinical Exam.